tjnieradka/Network-Troubleshooting-Foundations/README.md

 ---

-## Scope and Philosophy
+## Scope

-This repository emphasizes:
+This repository emphasizes the following:

-- Structured troubleshooting using the **OSI model**
+- Structured troubleshooting using the OSI model
-- Practical use of **standard diagnostic tools**
+- Practical use of standard diagnostic tools
-- Interpretation of results (not just command execution)
+- Interpretation of diagnostic results rather than simply executing commands
 - Production-safe investigation techniques
-- Clear documentation and reproducibility
+- Clear documentation and reproducible troubleshooting workflows

-The examples intentionally mirror **real-world enterprise environments**, rather than isolated or artificial lab setups.

 ---